okta/okta-mobile-swift/Samples/EmbeddedAuthWithSDKs/README.md

 # Embedded Auth with SDKs

 ## Introduction
-> :grey_exclamation: The use of this Sample uses an SDK that requires usage of the Okta Identity Engine.
+> :grey_exclamation: This Sample uses an SDK that requires usage of the Okta Identity Engine.
-This functionality is in general availability but is being gradually rolled out to customers.
-If you want to request to gain access to the Okta Identity Engine, please reach out to your account manager.
+This functionality is in [General Availability](https://developer.okta.com/docs/reference/releases-at-okta/#general-availability-ga) but is being gradually rolled out to customers.
+If you want to gain access to the Okta Identity Engine, please reach out to your account manager.
 If you do not have an account manager, please reach out to oie@okta.com for more information.

 This Sample Application will show you the best practices for integrating Authentication into your app using [Okta's Identity Engine](https://developer.okta.com/docs/concepts/ie-intro/).
-Specifically, this application will cover some basic needed use cases to get you up and running quickly with Okta.
+Specifically, this application will cover some basic use cases to get you up and running quickly with Okta.
-These Examples are:
+These examples are:
 1. Sign In
 2. Sign Out
 3. Sign Up
 4. Sign In/Sign Up with Social Identity Providers
 5. Sign In with Multifactor Authentication using Email or Phone
+6. Password reset using Email

 ## Installation & Running The App